moccalotto/kaos/_campaign/technology.md

 ## Cold Gear
 The closer you get to The Vast White, the colder it gets.
 See *[this video](https://www.youtube.com/watch?v=r4yiu3A-L60)*.

  - Waterproof boots and clothes made from athryss seal skin that has been saturated with athryss bear oil.
-Fur clothing.
-Many layers of cloth.
  - Ice goggles made from ivory or bone with tiny slits - prevent wind bite and snow blindness.
  - Armors that keep you warm:
     - Hide Armor enforced with silk, wood and/or bone.